 If only it was that easy!
 Don't you think I would have "snapped out of it" six years ago if it was that simple?
 This sentence frustrates me the most.
 It is ignorant, insensitive, and just plain wrong.
 I have no more words to say about this.

-If you know someone suffering with depression, just know one thing: that person needs someone in their life who will listen without judgement.
+If you know someone suffering from depression, just know one thing: that person needs someone in their life who will listen without judgement.
 If you want to be that person for them, I will give you some advice.
 Do some research on depression and its causes and symptoms, and really actively listen to the person.
-Helping them with simple tasks, offering food, just being there, can help make a world of difference to that one person.
+Helping them with simple tasks, offering food, and just being there can help make a world of difference to that one person.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Read More From Patientslounge